 (2) The determination of cross-section resistance may be conservatively based on an elastic analysis of the cross-section, provided that – if applicable - the shear lag effect is taken into account.

-NOTE The factors B and D given in 8.3.1 are specific for U-piles and their values are not valid for jagged wall arrangements.
+NOTE The factors β B and β D given in 8.3.1 are specific for U-piles and their values are not valid for jagged wall arrangements.

 Combined walls